 "Some of these artifacts ended up hundreds of miles away in a collectors' personal belongings," he said.
 Some of the areas had been a part of the Budlong Pickle Farm in the early 1900s and were tilled.
-The portion of land formerly owned by Rosehill, however, had been set aside for future gravesites and left largely untouched since 1859.
+However, the portion of land formerly owned by Rosehill had been set aside for future gravesites and left largely untouched since 1859.

 "Great quantities and varieties of Indian artifacts were found here, including utensils of copper," a report about Bowmanville read in the Chicago Daily Tribune newspaper on March 21, 1942.
 "The excavations uncovered an Indian grave in which 14 skeletons were arranged like spokes of a wheel, with feet together and heads forming a wide circle."